 The Story

-In the spirit of Richard Linklater and Woody Allen, The Last Hurrah is a smart, witty, ensemble driven movie that wonders if the over examined life is really worth living.
+In the spirit of Richard Linklater and Woody Allen, The Last Hurrah is a smart, witty, ensemble driven comedy that wonders if the over examined life is really worth living.

 Director’s Statement: Making A One Take Movie